popphp/pop-mail/README.md

 ### Mailgun

-The Mailgun transport requires an API URL and API key.
+The Mailgun transport requires an `api_url` and `api_key`.
+The API key is obtained from the Mailgun administration portal.
 The Mailgun API URL is typically a string comprised of your approved mail domain, for example:

 ```text
 https://api.mailgun.net/v3/YOUR_MAIL_DOMAIN/messages